bitkarrot/talks-and-micro-apps/README.md

 - [LNBits - SatsPaySession](https://github.com/bitkarrot/satspaysession/) - This micro app delivers a custom Invoice amount from the SatsPayExtension fron LNbits through a static link.

 - [LNBits - LaiseeBot](https://github.com/bitkarrot/laiseebot/) - Experimental 2021 Gift cards for CNY Red Envelopes delivered through a telegram bot.
 (This app now retired)

-- [NpubLogin](https://github.com/bitkarrot/npublogin) - Simple nostr login examples

-- [Zaplist](https://zaplist.hivetalk.org/) - A simple Nostr micro app that will Generate a grid of who sent you zaps, so you can add it to a blog or project page and thank them for their support.
-Inspired by contrib.rocks

-- [PostaNota](https://github.com/bitkarrot/posta-nota) -  A simple Nostr kind 1 posting app.
-No distractions, no nonsense, only posting to help you stay focused and efficient at producing content. [https://postanota.hivetalk.org](https://postanota.hivetalk.org)

 ### Libraries
 - [pylnbits](https://github.com/lightningames/pylnbits) - A python library that consumes the LNbits API and some extensions.
 Useful for quickly writing multi user applications.
 Some uses cases include AI bot or telegram bot.